Vanguard 1: 50th anniversary

 The Vanguard 1 satellite and upper launch stage hold the record for being in space longer than any other human-made object, and as such have traveled farther over the Earth's surface than any other human-made object.

 A small group of former NRL and NASA workers had been in communication with one another, and a number of government agencies were asked to commemorate the event.
 The Naval Research Laboratory commemorated the event with a day-long meeting at NRL on 17 March 2008.
 The meeting concluded with a simulation of the satellite's track as it passed into the orbital area visible from Washington, D.C., (where it is visible from the Earth's surface).
-The National Academy of Sciences scheduled seminars to mark the 50th anniversary of the International Geophysical Year, which were the only official observances known.
+The National Academy of Sciences scheduled seminars to mark the 50th anniversary of the International Geophysical Year.